curv3d/curv/ideas/Statements.md

 * top level phrase in a CLI command.
 If not a definition, analyze as an operation.
 * argument of `{}`.
 If not a definition, analyze as an action/binder sequence.

+## Generalized Actions
+* A script can denote an action.
+Eg, `echo "hello world";`.
+  `tests/curv.curv` is simplified.
+Makes Curv feel more like a procedural language, since they all have "action scripts".
+* A procedure is a function whose body is an action.
+  Procedures are values, but can only be invoked in an action context.
+  `greetings name = echo "hello $name";` echo, error, warning, assert become values.
+* `file(filename)` is now either an action or expression, depending on filename.
+  In a weak context, we don't know (at compile time) if `file n` is action or expression.
+We'd need Operation::eval_or_exec() which yields zero or one values.
+This weakens Static Phrase Kinds, since we now have an action|expr static phrase kind, not resolved till run time, and function calls generally have this phrase kind.
+* Is `file` still a function value?
+Yes, with above caveats.
+* A procedure cannot reassign a nonlocal sequential variable.
+  Use a function instead: `(V1, V2) := F(V1,V2,0);`
+* Thus, procedures and action scripts have limited utility.
+  Side effects are limited to echo, error, warning, assert.
+* Eg, `ignore x = (;);` -- evaluate x then discard its result.
+* Not for MVP.
+Can of worms with limited utility.

 ## `do` syntax